10XGenomics/enclone/fetching_test_datasets.md

 # Fetching test datasets for enclone

-Here are two methods that should do the same thing.
+Here are three methods that should do the same thing.
 First `cd` so that you're in your home directory.

 1.  `svn export https://github.com/10XGenomics/enclone/trunk enclone`